xinjuezou-whi/whi_arm_interface/README.md

 roslaunch whi_arm_interface whi_arm_hardware_interface.launch arm:=jaka arm_model:=a5
 ```

+## Limited
+1. For FAIR series, collision check and recovery have not been implemented yet due to absence of protocol
+2. xxx

 ## Permission for /dev/ttyama0

 For the AR arm which takes the serial port to communicate, the following command can be used to grant the serial privilege: